microsoft/pxt-microbit/docs/projects/v2-clap-lights.md

 <br/>
 ► Click on the pink bar underneath the microphone icon 🎤.
 Drag it up and down.
 Every time you drag it above the loud sound threshold that you have set, your LEDs will turn on if they are off and vice versa 💡
 <br/>
 ► If you own a new @boardname@, you can download this code onto it and try it out!
-Play with your sound threshold so that every time you clap, your LEDs will turn on if they are off and vice versa 👏
+Try to set your sound threshold so that every time you clap, your LEDs will turn on if they are off and vice versa 👏

 ```blocks
 let lightsOn = false